 Black Pepper Honey

 I wasn’t sure how I was going to word this post on black pepper honey.
 I mean, yeah, it’s just honey, salt and pepper.
-But boy, was it ever good on a few toasted English muffins.
+It’s not like there are 50 ingredients and 25 kitchen gadgets involved here.
+But boy, was this honey ever good on a few toasted English muffins.
 I never thought about just how much salt and pepper really could make honey even better than it already is.
 It’s just that easy.
-Great anywhere you use “regular” honey.
+Great anywhere you use “regular” honey, but out of this world great on a crunch English muffin!

 Black Pepper Honey